Professional Development for Teachers

 - Teaching Advanced Mathematics (TAM) which is aimed at those new to teaching A level

 - Teaching Further Mathematics (TFM) for those wishing to develop their subject knowledge and skill in teaching further pure maths

-- Teaching Mechanics (TM1 and TM2); TM1 covers the comulsory mechanics in the Mathematics A level and TM2 covers the mechanics in the Further Mathematics qualifications
+- Teaching Mechanics (TM1 and TM2); TM1 covers the compulsory mechanics in the Mathematics A level and TM2 covers the mechanics in the Further Mathematics qualifications

-- Teaching Statistics (TS1 and TS2); TS1 covers the comulsory statistics in the Mathematics A level and TS2 covers the stistics in the Further Mathematics qualifications
+- Teaching Statistics (TS1 and TS2); TS1 covers the compulsory statistics in the Mathematics A level and TS2 covers the statistics in the Further Mathematics qualifications

 The FMSP also offers a range of other training and support for teachers:

-- There will be a variety of courses for GCSE, A level Maths and Further Maths in your area run by your local Area Cooridnator.
+- There will be a variety of courses for GCSE, A level Maths and Further Maths in your area run by your local FMSP Area Coordinator.